Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 The Genetic Information Non-discrimination Act of 2008 prohibits employers and health insurers from discriminating on the basis of genetic information.
 The employment provisions regulate the acquisition and use of genetic information in the employment context and apply to employers with 15 or more employees.

-Employers are prohibited from discriminating against employees or applicants who volunteer for or are called up for military service.
+Under the Uniformed Services Employment and Reemployment Rights Act 1994, employers are prohibited from discriminating against employees or applicants who volunteer for or are called up for military service.
 Military service includes both active and reserve duty.
 The basic rule is that employers must return the veteran to the job that he or she would have had but for military service, with accrued seniority-based benefits.
 Employers must also grant employees leave time for reserve or training duty and cannot require that employees use vacation time for these activities.
 The leave may be unpaid.

 Family and medical leave